sturcott3/sturcott3/README.md

 ## Hello! :wave:

 Pleased to meet you!
-I'm a mature student about to graduate from Confederation College.
+I'm a keen learner who recently graduated from Confederation College.
 I had a really great experience going back to school as an adult, and now I'm very excited to get started in a second career as a developer.

 You can reach out to me anytime here and on <a href="www.linkedin.com/in/samuel-turcotte">LinkedIn</a>.